 The one low-risk purchaser in Scenario 2 has now dropped out of the market (further adverse selection), so the break-even premium has risen to 0.04.
 The response of the high risks to this premium is the same as in Scenario 1: exactly half (i.e. one) of them buys insurance.
 The shaded area is smaller than in both the earlier scenarios.
 The loss coverage is:

 Taken together, the three scenarios suggest that risk classification increases loss coverage if it induces the ‘right amount’ of adverse selection (Scenario 2), but reduces loss coverage if it induces ‘too much’ adverse selection (Scenario 3).
-Which of Scenario 2 or Scenario 3 actually prevails depends on the response of high and low risks to changes in prices – that is, the ‘demand elasticities’ of high and lower risks.
+Which of Scenario 2 or Scenario 3 actually prevails depends on the response of high and low risks to changes in prices – that is, the ‘demand elasticities’ of high and low risks.

 The arithmetic illustrated by the toy example applies broadly.
-It does not depend on the specific context of life insurance, nor on any unusual choice of numbers for the example.
+It does not depend on the specific context of life insurance, or on any unusual choice of numbers for the example.
 When we incorporate features which the example omits for simplicity, such as profit and expense loadings, this does not change the basic point.

 From a social viewpoint, compensation of the population’s losses is the main purpose of insurance.
 Policymakers may therefore prefer risk classification regimes that maximise loss coverage.
 This typically means regimes that produce a non-zero level of adverse selection, and somewhat lower numbers insured than if adverse selection were eliminated.